 Step 1: Choose a Spread

 A spread is the layout of card positions your reading will use, and each position carries its own meaning.
 The Tarot Card Draw Generator offers three: a Single Card draw for a quick, focused read; a Three Card spread covering Past, Present, and Future; and a Five Card spread covering Situation, Challenge, Advice, Outcome, and Underlying Energy.
-If you're new to tarot, start with a single card or the three-card spread before moving to the more involved five-card layout.
+New to tarot?
+Start with a single card or the three-card spread before moving to the more involved five-card layout.

 Step 2: (Optional) Hold a Question in Mind

-Many tarot readers focus on a specific question or area of their life before drawing โ a decision they're weighing, a relationship, or a general "what should I focus on right now" prompt.
-This step is optional; a card draw is equally valid as a general reflection exercise with no specific question attached.
+Many tarot readers focus on a specific question or area of their life before drawing: a decision they're weighing, a relationship, or a general "what should I focus on right now" prompt.
+This step is optional.
+A card draw works just as well as a general reflection exercise with no specific question attached.

 Step 3: Draw Your Cards